 I had an RC/IC (radical cystectomy/ileal conduit) in September 2014.
-I don’t think about my bag and it has become a natural part of my life.
+I don't think about my bag; it has become a natural part of my life.
 I chose to have RC a short time following my diagnosis and did some research on my particular cancer but not a great deal in depth.
-One of the first things my medical team said to me was not to overdo the research as it can be detrimental.
+One of the first things my medical team said to me was not to overdo the research, as it can be detrimental.

 My goal was to be cancer-free no matter what

 I did not find out the specifics of a radical cystectomy and did not ask for details.
-I felt I had all the information I needed and completely trusted my surgeon.
+I felt I had all the necessary information and completely trusted my surgeon.

 A different surgery was on my horizon